Moreno98/NLU_assignments/Assignment_2/README.md

     * it reads the dataset using conll function
     * for each sentence it extracts the tokens as text or the tuple (token, name entity)

-> Note: I removed the -DOCSTART- token from the dataset, however this token is not affect the predictions since it is always correctly classified.
+> Note: I removed the -DOCSTART- token from the dataset, however this token is not affecting the predictions since it is always correctly classified.

 ```python
 def import_dataset(path):